SystemsApproach/ops/lifecycle.rst

 .. literalinclude:: code/trigger-event.yaml

-The important takeaway from this discussion is that there is no single/global CI job.
+The important takeaway from this discussion is that there is no single or global CI job.
 There are many per-component jobs that independently publish deployable artifacts when conditions dictate.
 Those conditions include: (1) the component passes the required tests, and (2) the component's version indicates whether or not a new